 It would be completely wrong of me to not drop golden nuggets of wisdom on all you expecting partners out there.
 So I’ve put together a list on how to survive the labor.

 - Don’t say anything stupid.
 You know what I’m talking about here.
 Guys, we say dumb stuff all the time.
 Experts say that men think about sex every 7 minutes.
 We probably say something idiotic every 5 minutes.
 There will come a time during the labor that you’ll feel the need to rip a funny comment.
 Don’t do it!
 It is a great idea to keep things light now and then, but keep it within reason.
 For my first baby’s birth, I thought I would go in with a ton of jokes to keep things happy and help my wife take her mind off the pain.
 It wasn’t a good thought.
 I’m surprised that I made it through alive.

 - Give your non-throwing arm to her for help.
 I’m a righty and so anytime my wife needed anything, I offered my left arm.
-This doesn’t just apply to giving her something to grab onto, it also goes for picking things up.
+This doesn’t just apply to give her something to grab onto, it also goes for picking things up.
 Your arms will get a workout, so be careful.
-Also stretch when nobody is looking.
+Also, stretch when nobody is looking.
 You’ll look stupid if caught.

 - If you get yelled at, don’t worry.
 All yellings make for great stories later on.
 It won’t feel good at the time, but don’t take it personally.
 Get some tough skin because she’s about to pass your kid through a tiny opening.